 Pipedrive + LinkedIn

-Besides creating auto-synchronization, you can connect Pipedrive to LinkedIn through LeadsBridge to run LinkedIn campaigns from Pipedrive and enrich your CRM data at the same time.
+Besides creating auto-synchronization, LeadsBridge lets you connect Pipedrive to LinkedIn through LeadsBridge to run LinkedIn campaigns from Pipedrive and enrich your CRM data at the same time.
 This integration also enables you to manage sales flows, track customers’ journeys, and even define triggers to publish LinkedIn posts automatically.

 LinkedIn Lead Gen Forms + Google Sheets

-By establishing a LinkedIn Lead Gen Forms and Google Sheets integration via LeadsBridge, you can seamlessly create spreadsheet rows within Google Sheets every time you receive a Lead Gen Form response.
+Establishing a LinkedIn Lead Gen Forms and Google Sheets integration via LeadsBridge seamlessly creates spreadsheet rows within Google Sheets.
+This automation is triggered every time you receive a Lead Gen Form response.

 This integration allows you to ensure that your Google Sheets are continuously updated with information pertaining to new leads.